marekr/eagle-libraries/README.md

 # eagle-libraries
-Libraries used by created by me for EAGLE
+Libraries used by created by me for EAGLE.
+These are all USE AT YOUR OWN RISK.
+I do use these libraries to spin boards but I do not gurantee footprints will always be correct.

 Micros: